ebonygrrl/18-social-network/README.md

 <a name="desc"></a>
 ## Description

-An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This application uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

 <a name="install"></a>
 ## Installations

-This tech stack uses ExpressJS and MongoDB.
-Please be sure to have installed at the time of the application's execution.

 ### Install Application